DaanishKS/utdesign-latex-templates/README.md

 - Team Logo
 - Team Member Names

-The following details will need to be edit per deliverable:
+The following details will need to be edited per deliverable:

 - Document Title
 - Date